vizzuhq/ipyvizzu/docs/tutorial/group_stack.md

 chart.animate(
     Config(
         {
-            "title": "...then you can add it to another channel = group elements..."
+            "title": "...then you can add it to another channel"
+            + " = group elements..."
         }
     )
 )